benjymous/annotations/sandman/sandman.16.md

 - #### Panel 5

   I suppose I should start keeping a "Canonical list of Sandman danglers".
 This would obviously be one.
+It was eventually resolved with Overture.

 ### Page 9